 Making sure technology supports an inclusive culture

-With some careful planning, technology can still be an overwhelmingly positive force in supporting inclusive culture in the workplace.
+With some careful planning, technology can still be an overwhelmingly positive force in building an inclusive culture in the workplace.
 There are many examples of this, from HR software that helps hiring managers recruit more diverse candidates to language programs that flag words and phrases that may suggest exclusivity.

-One common platform that can be a great asset in building an inclusive culture is Microsoft Teams.
-Teams supports connections between all employees regardless of location and encourages diversity by bringing different groups together.
-Built-in accessibility features like automatic live captions and translations make it easy for everyone to participate, regardless of linguistic capabilities.
+One common platform that can be a great asset in building an inclusive workplace culture is your intranet.
+An intranet supports connections between all employees regardless of location and encourages diversity by bringing different groups together.
+Built-in accessibility features like multi-lingual content make it easy for everyone to participate, regardless of linguistic capabilities.